hojimat/oldhomepage/articles/_posts/2021-02-6-simulation.md

 An individual wants to choose among different [life-cycle investment](https://www.investopedia.com/terms/l/life_cycle_funds.asp) strategies for the retirement.
 The decision is to allocate funds to stocks and bonds.
 The candidates are listed below:

-1) Markowitz : a classical investment rule in financial economics --- to invest the following percentage of the funds in stocks:
+1) Markowitz : a classical investment rule in financial economics --- to invest the following percentage of the funds in stocks (and the rest in bonds):

 <figure class="blog text-center">
     <img class="img-fluid mx-auto d-block w-25" src="/assets/img/simulation/markowitz.png"/>
 </figure>

-2) _(100-age)%_ : invest _(100 - age)%_ of the funds in stocks, and the rest of funds in bonds --- this has been a usual (empirically obtained) advice by financial consultants of the second half of the 20th century.
+2) _&alpha;=(100-age)%_ : invest _(100 - age)%_ of the funds in stocks, and the rest of funds in bonds --- this has been a usual (empirically obtained) advice by financial consultants of the second half of the 20th century.

 3) Cocco et al. : an upgrade to the previous rule --- a rule to invest the following ratio of funds in stocks: